microsoft/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema.md

 ## Open questions in proposed design

+### How to deal with rebasing of schema changes?

+Like any other edit, schema changes can be concurrent and need rebasing.
+Doing this will need careful design, both to avoid schema violation in documents and to provide a nice app-facing API for handling cases where their schema changes conflicted and thus were apparently undone in an incompatible way.
+These cases (where a schema change gets reverted/undone or conflicted) mean that the monotonic approach of schema changes always relaxing constraints cannot apply everywhere, and thus may be worth reconsidering.

 ### How should we deal with transient out of schema states while editing?

 Use edit primitives that avoid this?